Updated 3 April 2020

 Today, the peacoat’s design have maintained their signature style.
 Burberry shows that some classic designs should never change.

-You can find more stories about nautical style, culture and adventures on our blog.
+You can find more stories about nautical style, culture and adventures on our lobster.
 You may want to get one of these items to take aboard on your next sailing holiday.